ibm-cloud-docs/appid/ts_saml.md

 {: shortdesc}

+For specific error codes and messages from your identity provider that you don't see on this page, it can be helpful to search the [SAML specification](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-tech-overview-2.0.html) for detailed explanations.
+If you don't find what you're looking for, you can reach out to your identity providers admin for more information.
+{: note}

 ### Service provider initiated
 {: #ts-samle-sp-initiated}

-The web browser SSO profile that App ID implements is service provider initiated, which means that App ID must send a SAML request to the identity provider to initiate the authentication session.
-App ID does not currently support identity provider initiated flows and they should not be used with the service at this time.
+The web browser SSO profile that {{site.data.keyword.appid_short_notm}} implements is service provider initiated, which means that {{site.data.keyword.appid_short_notm}} must send a SAML request to the identity provider to initiate the authentication session. {{site.data.keyword.appid_short_notm}} does not currently support identity provider initiated flows and they should not be used with the service at this time.

-### Missing RelayState parameter
+### Missing `RelayState` parameter
 {: #ts-saml-relaystate}

-App ID sends a RelayState as part of its authentication request.
-The RelayState is App ID specific information and must be returned, unmodified, by the identity provider.
-The RelayState takes the following form.
+{{site.data.keyword.appid_short_notm}} sends a `RelayState` as part of its authentication request.
+The `RelayState` is {{site.data.keyword.appid_short_notm}} specific information and must be returned, unmodified, by the identity provider.
+The `RelayState` takes the following form.

 ```
 https://idp.example.org/SAML2/SSO/Redirect?SAMLRequest=request&RelayState=token